skyinclude/skyinclude.github.io/setup.md

 2) your TLD in HNS (you can setup the settings, we do not need access) And then the hosting we use Github:
 3) To make the site, we will need your GitHub account.
 Orr we can use ours if you do not want to signup.

+## Let's Talk And Help You Get Setup Today!

+Learn more about this full service at [setup.skyinclude/port/](http://setup.skyinclude/port)